Find Grad Schools

 8 Yearly Graduations

 North Carolina State University is the 8th most popular school in the nation for students seeking a doctor's degree in food science tech.
 Each year, around 36,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,095 per year.
-During the 2020-2021 academic year, 8 people received their doctor's degree in food science tech from NC State.
+During the most recent year for which we have data, 8 people received their doctor's degree in food science tech from NC State.
+About 75% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 #11